 Check what is the preferred citation style for the paper (MLA, Chicago, etc.).

 See Purdue Online Writing Lab's great resource on general guidelines and how to cite different kinds of works.

 Citing Images: When you document images you need to create captions and bibliographic citations.
 When an image appears in the text you should write a descriptive caption indicating the source of the image.
 Then you create a more detailed entry in your bibliography.
 The most important thing is to be consistent in formatting the text.

 For citing images of works in visual arts you need to include basic information:

-To see more examples, including images in books, print articles, on the Internet, and in a database consult the library tutorial How to Cite Images.
+To see more examples of image citation, consult the library tutorial How to Cite Images.

-See also the NJIT Research Guide Understanding Citations
+Also consult the NJIT Research Guide Understanding Citations.

 Bibliographic management software enables you to organize references and bibliographies.
 You can use Microsoft Word or special tools for citation management that will do formatting for you.
-Overview of citation software can be also found at MIT site
+An overview of citation software can be also found on the MIT website.